EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Tom Cruise
 - [ ] Kevin Pollak

-#### A medium orange contains 100% of tyour daily recommended amount of what vitamin?
+#### A medium orange contains 100% of your daily recommended amount of what vitamin?

 - [ ] Vitamin D
 - [ ] Niacin